Mrhuangyi/BDA601/Module 3/README.md

 - The principles and guidelines to follow when developing a data lake; and
 - The principles and techniques of data ingestion.

+## What Is Structured Data?
+Structured data usually resides in relational databases (RDBMS).
+Fields store length-delineated data like phone numbers, Social Security numbers, or ZIP codes.
+Records even contain text strings of variable length like names, making it a simple matter to search.
+Data may be human- or machine-generated, as long as the data is created within an RDBMS structure.
+This format is eminently searchable, both with human-generated queries and via algorithms using types of data and field names, such as alphabetical or numeric, currency, or date.

+Common relational database applications with structured data include airline reservation systems, inventory control, sales transactions, and ATM activity.
+Structured Query Language (SQL) enables queries on this type of structured data within relational databases.

+Some relational databases store or point to unstructured data, such as customer relationship management (CRM) applications.
+The integration can be awkward at best since memo fields do not lend themselves to traditional database queries.
+Still, most of the CRM data is structured.

+## What Is Unstructured Data?
+Unstructured data is essentially everything else.
+Unstructured data has an internal structure but is not structured via predefined data models or schema.
+It may be textual or non-textual, and human- or machine-generated.
+It may also be stored within a non-relational database like NoSQL.

+### Typical human-generated unstructured data includes:

+- **Text files:** Word processing, spreadsheets, presentations, emails, logs.
+- **Email:** Email has some internal structure thanks to its metadata, and we sometimes refer to it as semi-structured.
+However, its message field is unstructured and traditional analytics tools cannot parse it.
+- **Social Media:** Data from Facebook, Twitter, LinkedIn.
+- **Website:** YouTube, Instagram, photo sharing sites.
+- **Mobile data:** Text messages, locations.
+- **Communications:** Chat, IM, phone recordings, collaboration software.
+- **Media:** MP3, digital photos, audio and video files.
+- **Business applications:** MS Office documents, productivity applications.

+### Typical machine-generated unstructured data includes:

+- **Satellite imagery:** Weather data, landforms, military movements.
+- **Scientific data:** Oil and gas exploration, space exploration, seismic imagery, atmospheric data.
+- **Digital surveillance:** Surveillance photos and video.
+- **Sensor data:** Traffic, weather, oceanographic sensors.

 ## Data pipeline
 A Data Pipeline is a series of processes that collects raw data from various sources, filters the disqualified data, transforms them into the appropriate format, moves them to the places you want to store them, analyzes them, and finally presents them to your audience.